Lemon Law CT

 An Overview of the Connecticut Lemon Law

 In 1982, the State of Connecticut made national headlines when the legislature passed the nation’s first “Lemon Law.”
-The Lemon Law, which is a nickname for a group of statutes known as the “Automotive Warranties,” gives new vehicle purchasers and lessees the right to make a claim to the Department of Consumer Protection when their new vehicles are defective and fail to conform to a manufacturer’s express warranties.
+A "lemon" is defined as the law as a vehicle purchased or leased in the state of Connecticut that does not meet the manufacturer's express warranty, and cannot be repaired after a number of attempts.
+The CT Lemon Law, which is a nickname for a group of statutes known as the “Automotive Warranties,” gives new vehicle purchasers and lessees the right to make a claim to the Department of Consumer Protection when their new vehicles are defective and fail to conform to a manufacturer’s express warranties.
 The Department of Consumer Protection ultimately determines whether or not the purchaser or lessee is entitled to some sort of full or partial refund when it is shown that the new vehicle is in a defective condition.

-There is no requirement to be represented by an attorney when making a claim under the Lemon Law.
+There is no requirement to be represented by an attorney when making a claim under the CT Lemon Law statute.
 However, an attorney can help consumers present their claims in a clearer, more effective manner.
-If you have any questions about the Lemon Law, or if you intend to file a claim under it, Mahon, Quinn & Mahon, P.C. can assist you with all of your legal needs.
+If you have any questions about the Connecticut Lemon Law, or if you intend to file a claim under it, Mahon, Quinn & Mahon, P.C. can assist you with all of your legal needs.

 This Newsbrief is for informational purposes only.
 It should not be construed as legal advice.
 As always, please contact the lawyers at Mahon, Quinn & Mahon for specific questions and concerns.